GSA/digitalgov.gov/content/events/2021/07/2021-07-02-digital-meets-culture-getting-your-culture-in-line-with-your-digital-strategy.md

 **Marisa Levine** — Presidential Innovation Fellows (PIF)

-Marisa Levine serves as the director of events and community partnerships for Presidential Innovation Fellows within the Technology Transformation Services (TTS).
+Marisa Levine serves as the director of events and community partnerships for Presidential Innovation Fellows within the Technology Transformation Services (TTS) at the U.S. General Services Administration (GSA).
 Previously in civic tech, startups, and non-profits, her background is in events, fundraising, culture, and communications.
 Her passion lies in connecting people and causes.

 **Patricia Beirne**  — The Lab at Office of Personnel Management (OPM)